How to Run PPC Campaigns in Google Ads

 Cost per conversion: Cost per conversion is a metric which tells you an average cost incurred for each conversion.

-How can you read AdWords reports in Google Analytics?
+How can you read Google Ads reports in Google Analytics?

-When AdWords is synced with Analytics it forms a unique reporting system.
-AdWords and Analytics metrics provide you an in-depth detail on how your different campaigns are performing.
-Hence, It’s essential for you to understand how a synced Analytics and AdWords reporting system works.
+When Google Ads is synced with Analytics it forms a unique reporting system.
+The metrics in Google Ads and Analytics provide you with an in-depth acccount of how your different campaigns are performing.
+Hence, It’s essential for you to understand how a synced Analytics and Google Ads reporting system works.

-These AdWords reports provide you with post-click performance metrics about users who clicked your ad and landed on your landing page.
-Hence these reports help you understand Acquisition-Behavior-Conversion (ABC) cycle.
+These Google Ads reports provide you with post-click performance metrics about users who clicked your ad and landed on your landing page, helping you understand Acquisition-Behavior-Conversion (ABC) cycle.

-To look at AdWords reports in Analytics go to Acquisitions > AdWords and you can see the different AdWords reports in your Analytics account.
+To look at Google Ads reports in Analytics go to Acquisitions > Google Ads and you can see the different Google Ads reports in your Analytics account.
 Let’s discuss each report in detail.